<about>

 I dread the dreary drudgery of dull repetition that so often plagues the day-in and day-out of a human's professional endeavors.
 So I decided to say f••k it and became a pirate.
 Despite the potential detriment the association to actual pirates' actions may bring me (or mine to theirs), I find the moniker a useful focal point to remind myself to never become mindlessly complicit in existing systems.
 So, even if my childhood self is slightly disappointed with me… No, I do not raid upon the high seas.
 And even if you, the reader, are slightly disappointed with me...
 No, I am not a source of technological thievery.

 My pirate moniker serves as a constant reminder.
-It is a constant reminder to always be a little silly and have a little joy.
+It's a constant reminder to always be a little silly and have a little joy.
 It is a constant reminder to be fearless when it comes to being and doing things differently.
 If there is a better way, take it.
 It is a constant reminder to look for a good ship with a good captain and a good crew.
-Money is a great enabler, but I am more interested in finding places and people where I can invest some hopes, some dreams, and some personhood; a place to thrive.
+Money is a great enabler, but I am more interested in finding places, people, and environments that help me thrive.

 Regarding the Profession